rehan-code/Game-Library-Web-App/README.md

  * [Usage (Local Development)](#usage-local-development)

-## What's [NEW] in Sprint 8
+## What's [NEW] in Sprint 9
- Below are the breakdown's details for sprint7:
+ Below are the breakdown's details for sprint 9:

 1. Cyber Coin Game:
 - Question Expansion: We plan to add 20 new questions to each theme